Jay0494/electronics-store/README.md

   - **Customer Sentiment:** A higher percentage of customers expressed dissatisfaction compared to other brands in this segment.

     ### **Recommendations**

-Based on the insights provided, here are targeted recommendations to help the client optimize sales, enhance customer satisfaction, and improve overall business performance:

 ---

 #### **1. Address Customer Dissatisfaction**